 The warning system in this manual identifies potential hazards and has special safety messages that help you and others avoid personal injury, even death.
-DANGER, WARNING and CAUTION are signal words used to identify the level of hazard.
+Danger, Warning, and Caution are signal words used to identify the level of hazard.
 However, regardless of the hazard, be extremely careful.

-DANGER signals an extreme hazard that will cause serious injury or death if the recommended precautions are not followed.
+Danger signals an extreme hazard that will cause serious injury or death if the recommended precautions are not followed.

-WARNING signals a hazard that may cause serious injury or death if the recommended precautions are not followed.
+Warning signals a hazard that may cause serious injury or death if the recommended precautions are not followed.

-CAUTION signals a hazard that may cause minor or moderate injury if the recommended precautions are not followed.
+Caution signals a hazard that may cause minor or moderate injury if the recommended precautions are not followed.

 Two other words are also used to highlight information.
-"Important" calls attention to special mechanical information and "Note" emphasizes general information worthy of special attention.
+Important calls attention to special mechanical information, and Note emphasizes general information worthy of special attention.

-The left and right side of the machine is determined by sitting on the seat in the normal operator's position.
+Determine the left and right side of the machine from the normal operating position.